LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/exercises.rst

 Starter Code
 -------------

-The starter code for the exercises is in the same `repository <https://github.com/LaunchCodeEducation/angular-lc101-projects>`_ used for the chapter examples.
-You have likely already cloned this repository while going through the chapter.
+The starter code for the exercises is in the same `repository <https://github.com/LaunchCodeEducation/angular-lc101-projects>`_ that you cloned for the chapter examples.

+.. admonition:: Note

+   Remember that the repository contains a ``master`` branch with all the starter code as well as a ``solutions`` branch showing the completed exercises.

+   The solutions provide a resource for you to check if you get stuck.
+However, for best results you should make a *valiant* attempt at solving the tasks before looking at "the answers".

+   Also, if your code works but is different from the solutions, that is OK.
+   There are usually multiple ways of solving the same problem.

 From the ``lesson2`` folder in VSCode, navigate into the ``exercises/src/app/candidates`` folder.
-Open the ``candidates.component.html`` file.
+Open the ``candidates.component.html`` and ``candidates.component.ts`` files.

 .. figure:: ./figures/lesson2-exercises-menu.png
    :alt: Access lesson 2 exercises in VSCode.

 In the terminal, navigate into the lesson 2 ``exercises`` folder.
 Enter ``npm install`` to add the Angular modules, then run ``ng serve``.
-The webpage should look like this:
+When you open the webpage in your browser, it should look like this:

 .. figure:: ./figures/lesson2-exercises-start.png
    :alt: Starting setup for exercises.